goforj/execx/README.md

 ### <a id="hidewindow"></a>HideWindow

-HideWindow hides console windows on Windows (it sets `SysProcAttr.HideWindow` and `CREATE_NO_WINDOW`).
-It is a no-op on non-Windows platforms.
+HideWindow is a no-op on non-Windows platforms; on Windows it hides console windows.

 ```go
 out, _ := execx.Command("printf", "ok").HideWindow(true).Output()